PostHog/posthog.com/contents/blog/open-source-eating-saas.md

 ## Big companies can use it

-Within weeks of launching the project, we had some of the world's biggest companies using (or trying to use, and giving feedback on what went wrong!) our code.
+Within weeks of launching the project, we had some of the world's biggest companies using our code (or trying to use it, and giving feedback on what went wrong!).

 If you've ever tried to sell software to huge organizations, it's typical to spend 1 to 12 months going through information security processes.
-Often these are due to concerns with sending data to your infrastructure.
+Often these are due to concerns with sending data to third-party infrastructure.

-Open source means enterprises can inspect the entire codebase and they can self deploy.
+Open source means enterprises can inspect the entire codebase and self-deploy.
 And you can always just provide your project as a hosted offering too in case that's easier.

 ## Your users are nicer to you